FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 ## Deterministic System

-A hypothetical duration independent system with normal region ordering, whose non-deterministic region is extremely narrow; only present due to "practical distinguishibility" and cases when the expected number of packets offered is not and integer.
+A hypothetical duration independent system with normal region ordering, whose non-deterministic region is extremely narrow (only present due to "practical distinguishibility" and cases when the expected number of packets offered is not and integer).

 A duration independent system which is not deterministic is called non- deterministic system.